Weathering disasters together.

 Response Ready: A Message from Our CEO

 We, like all Louisiana residents, are aware of the devastating impacts of Hurricane Ida and know too well that we have a long road to recovery ahead.
 While the safety of your family and staff is paramount, we also understand the potential impact on the filing deadlines.
-Our Advocacy Team is already hard at work on emergency declaration filing issues and will keep you updated if guidance is issued.
+Our Advocacy Team remains hard at work providing assistance in these difficult times.

 The impact of Ida, or any storm, is uncertain.
 What is certain, is our dedication to providing the necessary support and advocating for your causes.